nikitasheremet/dynamic-listing-schools/README.md

-# Dynamic Listing Website for Schoools
+# Dynamic Listing Website for Schools

 ## Features
 - Home Page - displaying all added schools, and create button to add a new school